Vages/svelte-snake-workshop/TASKS.md

 >
 > We're proud that Svelte was recently voted the [most loved framework](https://insights.stackoverflow.com/survey/2021#section-most-loved-dreaded-and-wanted-web-frameworks) with the [most satisfied developers](https://2020.stateofjs.com/en-US/technologies/front-end-frameworks/) in a pair of industry surveys.
 We think you'll love it too.
 Read [the introductory blog post](https://svelte.dev/blog/svelte-3-rethinking-reactivity) to learn more.

-#### Svelte's advantages

-The applications you write in Svelte are usually [smaller and faster than an equivalent application is in React or Vue](https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/).
+According to multiple benchmarks, an application written in Svelte usually become smaller and faster than an equivalent application in React or Vue.
+The following quotes and pictures are from [A RealWorld Comparison of Front-End Frameworks with Benchmarks (2019 update)](https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/):

+> ##### Metric #2: Size
+>
+> … The smaller the file, the faster the download, and less to parse.
+>
-![Facsimile of https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/ comparing transfer size for Svelte and several other frameworks][transfer-size-png]
+> ![Facsimile of https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/ comparing transfer size for Svelte and several other frameworks][transfer-size-png]
+>
+> … Svelte — The magical disappearing UI framework — really holds true to its punch line.

+> ##### Metric #3: Lines of Code
+>
+> … This shows how succinct given library/framework/language is.
+How many lines of code do you need to implement almost the same app (some of them have a bit more belts and whistles) accordingly to the specification.
+>
-![Facsimile of https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/ comparing lines of source code for Svelte and several other frameworks][source-code-size-png]
+> ![Facsimile of https://www.freecodecamp.org/news/a-realworld-comparison-of-front-end-frameworks-with-benchmarks-2019-update-4be0d3c78075/ comparing lines of source code for Svelte and several other frameworks][source-code-size-png]
+>
+> … If you care about you LoC you should check out ClojureScript, AppRun, and Svelte.

 ### You need the following on your computer